 Aboriginal Admission Policy

 If you are not initially admitted, we will take a second look at your application using the Aboriginal Admission Policy.
-Your application will be sent to your program of choice and to the First Nations House of Learning.
+Your application will be sent to your program of choice and to the First Nations House of Learning, who may consider your history, cultural knowledge, work experience, educational goals, and other achievements in determining your admissibility.
 They will review your academic history and Personal Profile to ensure that you are ready for university study.
 They will submit their recommendations back to the Undergraduate Admissions Office, who will notify you of their decision.

 If you do not meet university general admission requirements, we encourage you to consider starting your studies at another college or university.
 You can do one to two years at another institution then transfer to UBC to complete your degree.
 If you plan carefully, the courses you take will be recognized by UBC and applied to your degree and program requirements.
 The BC Transfer Guide is a great resource that shows you how your college courses will be recognized by the University.

-We highly recommend that you also consider the UBC-Langara Aboriginal Transfer Program.
-Students who complete the program’s requirements will be guaranteed admission to the Bachelor of Arts program.
+We highly recommend that you also consider the UBC-Langara Aboriginal Transfer Partnership.
+Students who complete the program’s requirements will be guaranteed admission to a participating UBC program.
 In addition, by maintaining high academic standards, you may also be eligible for scholarships and awards at Langara and UBC.
 This program is an excellent opportunity for you to gain the academic and personal preparation needed for admission to UBC.

-For more information regarding transferring and the UBC-Langara Aboriginal Transfer Program, please contact Meika Taylor, Recruiter Advisor, Aboriginal students (contact information below).
+For more information regarding transferring and the UBC-Langara Aboriginal Transfer Partnership, please contact Chloe Erlendson, Associate Recruiter Advisor, Aboriginal students (contact information below).

 How to apply

-When you apply, ensure that you self-identify as an Aboriginal person of Canada.
+When you apply, be sure to self-identify as an Aboriginal person of Canada.
 UBC will provide you with important information on Aboriginal programs, scholarships and bursaries, and student services specifically for Aboriginal students.

 An application fee is required to submit your application.
-If financial difficulty keeps you from submitting your application, please contact Celia Reimer to discuss your options.
+If financial difficulty keeps you from submitting your application, please contact Celia Reimer to discuss your options (contact information below).

 UBC provides newly admitted Aboriginal students a priority assignment in the University’s single-student and year-round housing.
 If you are interested in residence living, apply for housing when you complete UBC’s online application.